xdire/xlb/rfd/0001-general-design.md

 - Provide a routine to pipe the traffic
 - Apply routing strategy
 - Manage connection health per pool
+- Provide balancing with available algorithms

+###### Balancing Algorithms
+This design limits initial implementation to have the following algorithms:
+1) Round Robin
+   - implementation in a form of atomic counter to the size of the pool of servers
+2) Least connection
+   - implementation as a range over the pool of server records with atomically incremented counters

 #### API Interface
 API type of abstraction works with the database abstraction and can alter the Load Balancer